 If you have the time and interest to do so, it's worth supporting OpenID for legacy support.

-E.g. IndieWebCamp.com uses IndieAuth which supports Web sign-in and
+E.g. IndieWeb.org uses IndieLogin.com to handle authenticating users which supports Web Sign-in, and

 supports used to support OpenID.